Qazeer/InfoSec-Notes/DFIR/Windows/Artefacts/MFT.md

 ### Overview

-The `Master File Table (MFT)` is a main element of any `New Technology File System (NTFS)` partition and the MFT, filename `$MFT`, is the first file of the partition.
+The `Master File Table (MFT)` is a main element of any `New Technology File System (NTFS)` partition with the MFT, filename `$MFT`, being the first file of the partition.

 The MFT contains an entry for all existing files written on the partition.
 Deleted files that were once written on the partition may also still have a record in the MFT.

-The record entry includes:
+Each record entry in the MFT notably includes:
-  - the filename
+  - The filename.
-  - the file size
+  - The file size.
-  - the file creation, file last altered, file last read, file last MFT entry update datetimes in the `$STANDARD_INFORMATION` attribute
+  - The file creation, last modified, last accessed, last XXX `SI` timestamps in the `$STANDARD_INFORMATION` attribute.
-  - the file creation, file last altered, file last read, file last MFT entry update datetimes in the `$FILE_NAME` attribute
+  - The file creation, last modified, last accessed, last XXX `FN` timestamps in the `$FILE_NAME` attribute.
-  - access permissions
+  - The file access permissions.

 The `$MFT` file has both the `Hidden (H)` and `System (S)` attributes and will thus not be shown by the Windows Explorer application or the `dir` utility by